valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

 }
 ```

-And finally the Presenter by calling the repository, fetching the daqta and returning it to the controller:
+Next we update the Presenter so that it calls the repository, fetching the needed data and returning it to the controller.

 ```
     private let repository = DetailRepository()